mayurankv/Obsidian-Code-Styler/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: "Bug report \U0001F41E"
-description: "Create a bug report for the Obsidian plugin Codeblock Customizer"
+about: Create an issue for a bug.
+title: 'Bug: '
-labels: ["bug-report"]
+labels: ''
-assignees: []
+assignees: ''

 ---

 <!--- Provide a general summary of this bug in the Title above -->

 ## Describe the bug